What Can I Do with a Healthcare Management Degree?What Can I Do with a Healthcare Management Degree?What Can I Do with a Healthcare Management Degree?

-What Does a Healthcare Management Degree Entail?
+What Does a Healthcare Manager Do?

 Home Healthcare Services

 As healthcare costs continue to rise, home healthcare is a convenient, often less expensive choice for individuals and caregivers.
 Healthcare managers in a home health setting typically manage business practices and all aspects of the patient-practitioner relationship.
-Typically, home health nurses or practitioners provide services, including medication management, wound care, IV therapy, and hygiene care.
+Typically, home health nurses or practitioners provide services including medication management, wound care, IV therapy, and hygiene care.

 Healthcare managers in the public health domain are dedicated to the wellness of communities and individuals.
 Public health agencies operate at the city, state, and federal levels and include the Department of Health, the Centers for Disease Control and Prevention, the Department of Veterans Affairs, and local health centers.
-Public healthcare managers help to implement government policies within their respective branches but can also perform research-oriented jobs to support government initiatives.
+Public healthcare managers help implement government policies within their respective branches but can also perform research-oriented jobs to support government initiatives.

 Residential Care Facilities

-Medical and Health Services Manager
+Medical and Health Service Manager

 Healthcare Practice Manager